 Thailand hosts large numbers of refugees from Myanmar.
 HI works in the refugee camps, providing services to landmines victims and people with disabilities, improving the living conditions and promoting the inclusion of vulnerable people and people with disabilities in their communities and providing risk education awareness to the refugees.

-Supporting an amputee, Thailand - HI | © Erika Pineros / HI
+Supporting an amputee, Thailand - Humanity & Inclusion | © Erika Pineros / HI

 Actions in process

 HI was set up in Thailand in 1982 by two French doctors.
 It started out trying to help the refugees living in camps set up along the border with Cambodia, offering orthopaedic fitting to people with disabilities or those who had lost limbs as a result of landmine accidents.
-By 1984, HI was also helping refugees from Myanmar, and soon Thailand, who had also fallen victim to anti-personnel landmines.
+By 1984, HI was also helping refugees from Myanmar, and soon Thai people, who had also fallen victim to anti-personnel landmines.
 These activities in the country led to the opening of fifteen orthopaedic fitting workshops, which now form part of Thailand’s network of provincial hospitals.

 Situation of the country